cannatag/ldap3/python3-ldap/docs/sphinx/source/connections.rst

 * password: the password of the user for simple bind (defaults to None)

-* auto_bind: automatically opens and bind the connection (defaults to False)
+* auto_bind: automatically opens and binds the connection (defaults to False)

 * version: LDAP protocol version (defaults to 3)